marklogic/marklogic-docker/README.md

 ### Three node cluster on a single VM

-TODO:V what are we doing...
-Here is an example of the marklogic-cluster-centos.yml, mldb_admin_username.txt, and mldb_admin_password.txt files that need to be created in your host machine before running the Docker compose command.
+Here is an example of a three node MarkLogic server cluster using Docker compose.
+Create marklogic-cluster-centos.yml, mldb_admin_username.txt, and mldb_admin_password.txt files on your host machine as shown below.

 **marklogic-cluster-centos.yml**